Qasim al-Raymi: Saudi and American wanted list

-On May 11, 2010, the U.S State Department listed al-Raymi as a Specially Designated Global Terrorist.
-On October 14, 2014, it announced a reward of $5 million for any information leading to his capture or death.
+On 11 May 2010, the U.S State Department listed al-Raymi as a Specially Designated Global Terrorist.
+On 14 October 2014, it announced a reward of $5 million for any information leading to his capture or death.

 Previous reports of death

-Al-Raymi's death has been reported multiple times.
+Al-Raymi's death has been reported several times.
 He was reported to have died during a raid by Yemeni security officials on 9 August 2007.
 Ali bin Ali Douha and two other militants were reported to have been killed during the raid.

-Abu al-Raymi was the target of a raid on al-Qaeda camps in Yemen on December 17, 2009, which reportedly was carried out by U.S. cruise missiles.
+Raymi was the target of a raid on al-Qaeda camps in Yemen on 17 December 2009, which reportedly was carried out by U.S. cruise missiles.
 He was not reported killed.

-It was reported that he was killed in a January 4, 2010 raid by Yemeni security forces, though this was proven false.
-However, according to officials, a Yemeni air strike on two cars, one of which reportedly contained al-Raymi, was conducted on Friday, January 15, 2010.
+It was reported that he was killed in a 4 January 2010 raid by Yemeni security forces, though this was proven false.
+However, according to officials, a Yemeni air strike on two cars, one of which reportedly contained al-Raymi, was conducted on Friday, 15 January 2010.
 Al-Raymi was reported to be one of those killed.
 Of the eight men thought to be in the two cars, six are thought to have been killed in the strike.

 Following reports of his death, al-Raymi was described as the military commander for Al Qaeda in the Arabian Peninsula (AQAP).
 He was reported to have "orchestrated" 25 December 2009 attempted suicide bombing of Nigerian Umar Farouq Abdulmutallab.
 Al-Raymi announced the creation of an "Aden-Abyan Army" to free the country of "crusaders and their apostate agents," in an Internet audio tape.